-I am sure there are other organizations that weigh in on this in one way or another along a broad continuum.
+I am sure other organizations weigh in on this in one way or another along a broad continuum.
 But none seem to really provide an answer.
 And frankly, I do not pretend to be that wise myself.

 As I have been thinking of this question, “Is there a way to apply what we do professionally to at least some of our home lives?
 What does it look like if we do?”
-I have also toyed with subtly introducing some of the concepts to see if they even make sense in the home.
+I have also toyed with subtly introducing some of the concepts at home.
 To see if there’s a way they could help.

 Here’s a recent example of one interaction while exploring this.

-Recently I was talking with my wife about all the schedule changes that go on around her, and the frustration that creates.
+Recently I was talking with my wife about all the schedule changes around her and the frustration that creates.
 While we were talking, I was reminded of all of the articles I have written about different SDLCs and how the ability to adapt to change is one of the factors that brought some of these methodologies into existence.

 However, in my wife’s case, the problem was not that change was prohibited.
 The problem was that change was out of control.
-She needed to find a balance between working with schools, family, a sick child, a husband’s new job schedule, soccer coaches and our churches small group – each of which was both demanding her time, and expecting her to be flexible when they changed schedules.
-Any one of these external changes created a cascade effect on her and her plans for the day, and sometimes her entire week.
+She needed to find a balance between working with schools, family, a sick child, a husband’s new job schedule, soccer coaches, and our church’s small group.
+Each item from that list was both demanding her time and expecting her to be flexible.
+Any of these changes created a cascade effect on her plans for the day, and sometimes her entire week.
 Also, much of this conflicted with her own personal vision for our family, which was getting squeezed out.

 If we were in a Waterfall project, we would invoke the scope clause of a Project Charter.
 All these externals are out of scope.
 That was easy.
 Well, maybe not so easy in real life.

 What happens when one of the team members, your daughter, is playing soccer (weather permitting) but also is recovering from an illness?
-What happens when the coach adds multiple practices with no advance notice (OK, sick kid, no notice, that gets cancelled.
-But still there is stress involved from both the child and the coach)?
-What happens when your sister from out of state is in the area and you haven’t seen her in years?
-Or your mom is sick so you have to reschedule that visit with both her and your sister?
-Or when your husband transitions to a better job provide for the family, but it has a longer commute?
+What happens when the coach adds multiple practices with no advance notice.
+OK, sick kid, no warning, that gets canceled.
+But still, there is stress involved from both the child and the coach?
+What happens when your sister is in the area and you haven’t seen her in years?
+Or your mom is sick, so you have to reschedule that visit with both her and your sister?
+Or when your husband transitions to a better job providing for the family, but it has a longer commute?
 Or when the host for your church group is away and needs this week’s meeting to relocate?
 And your husband’s professional organization wants his time to develop some training when he is needed at home?

 And then all of that is occurring at the same time?

-What if the care that you have for all of these externals, or the care you have for your family that is involved in all this causes a multi-dimensional tug of war where you – not the project but you – are in the center, standing on the only dry spot and surrounded by a muddy pit?
-If you stand your ground, they all pull you apart.
+What if the care that you have for all of these externals causes a multi-dimensional tug of war where you – not the project but you – are in the center, standing on the only dry spot and surrounded by a muddy pit?
+If you hold your ground, they all pull you apart.
 If you give in to one side, and you are drug through the mud while pulling you apart.

-In that kind of an environment, I think we need a new kind of methodology.
+In that kind of environment, I think we need a new methodology.
 And I’ll call this methodology – Moms.

-The problem with my promoting this new methodology is, frankly, I don’t know how that methodology works.
+The problem with my promoting this new methodology is I don’t know how it works.
 But it does.
 And I have a lot to learn from it.
 I’m sure there’s an element of chaos theory involved.

 Plus, it drives me nuts that I can’t figure it out.
 Because I have a curiosity about everything.
 And like I said, I don’t know it all.